Satyendra Kumar Jain: Personal life

-Jain lived with his family in Saraswati Vihar in North West Delhi, and now lives in a government bungalow in Civil lines.
+Jain lives with his family in Saraswati Vihar in North West Delhi, and formerly lived in a government bungalow in Civil lines.
 His father was a retired teacher who moved to Delhi after Jain's birth from his hometown Kirthal in Baghpat tehsil, in the state of Uttar Pradesh.

 On 17 June 2020, Jain tested positive for COVID-19.

 In June 2020, all Jain's departments were temporarily taken over by the Deputy C.M.
 Manish Sisodia, citing his health issues as he himself was battling the COVID-19 virus.
 However, Jain retained the status of a minister without any department.

 Earlier, Jain travelled from one hospital to another and was keeping a close look on the circumstances and developments in the hospitals while treating COVID patients.

-On 20 June 2020 he was administered plasma therapy at the hospital in Saket, and on 24 June it was reported that his condition had improved considerably.
-On 2 May 2021 his father died due to COVID-19.
+On 20 June 2020, he was administered plasma therapy at the hospital in Saket, and on 24 June it was reported that his condition had improved considerably.
+On 2 May 2021, his father died due to COVID-19.

+Dismissal of corruption case (2025)

+On 4 August 2025, a Delhi court dismissed a corruption case against Jain.

+The case, titled CBI v.
+Satyendar Jain & Others, was initiated in May 2019 following a complaint from the Delhi government’s vigilance department.
+It alleged that Jain, during his tenure as Delhi’s Public Works Department (PWD) minister, had engaged in irregular hiring practices by outsourcing the recruitment of a 17-member consultant team, bypassing standard government procedures.

+After a four-year investigation, the Central Bureau of Investigation (CBI) submitted a closure report, stating that the hiring process was transparent, competitive, and justified by urgent departmental needs, with no evidence of corruption, criminal conspiracy, or personal gain.
+Special Judge Dig Vinay Singh of the Rouse Avenue Courts accepted the CBI’s closure report, noting that “suspicion cannot replace proof” and that there was no material to suggest a criminal conspiracy.
+The court clarified that the CBI could reopen the investigation if new evidence emerges.